-1.4.1.2.
-Asynchronous Data Copy from Global Memory to Shared Memory
+Asynchronous Data Copy from Global Memory to 1.4.1.2.
+Shared Memory global memory into the SM.

-The NVIDIA Ampere GPU architecture adds hardware acceleration for copying data from global memory to shared memory.
-These copy instructions are asynchronous, with respect to computation and allow users to explicitly control overlap of compute with data movement from global memory into the SM.
 These instructions also avoid using extra registers for memory copies and can also bypass the L1 cache.
 This new feature is exposed via the pipeline API in CUDA.
 For more information please refer to the section on Async Copy in the CUDA C++ Programming Guide.